WordPress/gutenberg/docs/designers-developers/developers/slotfills/README.md

 ## Usage overview

-In order to access the slotFills, we need to do four things:
+In order to access the SlotFills, we need to do four things:

 1. Import the `registerPlugin` method from `wp.plugins`.
-2. Import the slotFill we want from `wp.editPost`.
+2. Import the SlotFill we want from `wp.editPost`.
 3. Define a method to render our changes.
-Our changes/additions will be wrapped in the slotFill component we imported.
+Our changes/additions will be wrapped in the SlotFill component we imported.
 4. Register the plugin.